Meanwhale/MeanscriptCLI/README.md

 prints "Hello world!"
 ```

-Then compile the script to a bytecode file `hello.mb` and run it with terminal command:
+Then compile the script to a bytecode file `hello.mb` and run it with a terminal command:

 ```
 bin/mean cr hello.ms hello.mb